Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 29

 temporary and he reverts to

-his substandard rank of Major
+his substantive rank of Major

 as soon as he goes to hospital.

-Later when we reached
+Later, when we reached

 the hospital I saw him